 Metadata for a map layer is accessed from its layer properties.
 With a map view active, right-click a layer in the Contents pane and click Properties .
 On the Layer Properties dialog box, click Metadata.

 By default, layer metadata reflects the metadata of the layer's data source and is read-only.
 You can change Show metadata from data source (read-only) to Layer has its own metadata.
-This removes the metadata from the data source and allows you to edit the layer metadata as you like.
+This removes the metadata from the data source and allows you to edit the layer metadata.
 To restore the data source metadata, click the Copy data source's metadata to this layer button .

 For more information, see View and edit metadata.